learning-zone/javascript-basics/README.md

 ## Q. ***What is difference between Classic Inheritance and Prototypical Inheritance?***

+**1. Class Inheritance**:

-**Class Inheritance**: instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.
+Instances inherit from classes (like a blueprint — a description of the class), and create sub-class relationships: hierarchical class taxonomies.
 Instances are typically instantiated via constructor functions with the new keyword.
 Class inheritance may or may not use the class keyword from ES6.

+**2. Prototypal Inheritance**:

-**Prototypal Inheritance**: instances inherit directly from other objects.
+Instances inherit directly from other objects.
 Instances are typically instantiated via factory functions or Object.create().
 Instances may be composed from many different objects, allowing for easy selective inheritance.

 **Features**